zacharygolba/stratosphere/README.md

 gem 'stratosphere'
 ```

-And then execute:
+From the root of your rails app execute:

     $ bundle

-Or install it yourself as:

-    $ gem install stratosphere
+    $ rails g stratosphere:install

 ## Usage